umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 ## [Certificates](../Manage-Hostnames/Security-Certificates)

-All hostnames added to your Umbraco Cloud environments will have automatic TLS (HTTPS) certificates, meaning that the certificates issued by Cloudflare will be automatically renewed annually as part of the Umbraco Cloud service.

-Sometimes you might want to upload and bind your own security certificate to your hostnames.
+Sometimes you might want to upload and bind your own custom security certificate to your hostnames instead of using the TLS (HTTPS) certificates provided by the Umbraco Cloud service.
 This can be done from the **Certificates** page.

 ## Public access